siberianfox/tinygwiki/TinyG-Boot-Loader.md

 # Updating Firmware Using AVRdude and Boot Loader
 To update the TinyG firmware run avrdude from a directory that has the tinyg.hex file you want to load.<br>

 **Step0**.
-Get the tinyg.hex file
+Get the tinyg.hex file.
 In most cases you will want the hex file located in the master branch.
 The tinyg.hex file is found here:
 <pre>
 https://raw.github.com/synthetos/TinyG/master/firmware/tinyg/default/tinyg.hex
 </pre>